r00t254/Blog-posts/README.md

 A user should an email alert when a new post is made by joining a subscription.

 Register to be allowed to log in to the application
+A user can view the most recent posts.
+View and comment the blog posts on the site.